w3f/Grants-Program/applications/web3bazaar.md

 ### Project Details

 Web3 Bazaar endgame is to provide a fully decentralised platform that enables P2P trades of all assets on-chain and between any blockchain or network.
-We want to make sure that not every asset is dependent on Liquity pools and that there's no vector of attack for P2P trades.
+We want to make sure that not every asset is dependent on Liquity Pools and that there's no vector of attack for P2P trades.
 The test version of the dApp and the smart contract V1 is already live and anyone can enter and test it out through the [Website](https://web3bazaar.org) or fully on-chain, interacting with the [smart contract](https://mumbai.polygonscan.com/address/0x670bc34b16e0994fd64D90F127fDe38c0f1Afb83#code).
 The Bazaar is fully open-source and all its code can be verified in our Github or on-chain and we intend to keep it open to all, free to use and KYCless forever,